fbpixelDo You Need to Take Progesterone After IUI? | Thomson Medical

 Why are progesterone supplements recommended after an IUI treatment?

-• Prolongs the luteal phase in women with certain hormonal disorders, including polycystic ovary syndrome (PCOS) or irregular cycles.
+• Help maintain the luteal phase in some women with hormonal imbalances or irregular cycles, including polycystic ovary syndrome (PCOS)

-• Supports early pregnancy until the placenta produces sufficient amounts of progesterone and takes over the hormone production from the corpus luteum.
+• Support the early stages of pregnancy until the placenta takes over progesterone production

-When should I take progesterone supplements after IUI?
+When might progesterone supplements be recommended after IUI?

-Since the corpus luteum produces natural progesterone before the placenta takes over later in pregnancy, you might not always require progesterone treatment after an intrauterine insemination.
+The corpus luteum naturally produces progesterone after ovulation, before the placenta takes over later in pregnancy.
+For this reason, progesterone supplementation is not always needed after IUI.

 • Are over the age of 35